 How Much Water Does an Ornamental Peach Tree Need?

 Use 20–40 gallons of water a month for first-year trees.
 That’s when the ornamental peach trees need the most water, but too much water, later on, can cause brown rot.
 Use either sprinkler spraying every 2–3 weeks or daily drip irrigation for older trees.

 Decorative peach trees need evenly moist soil during the first year of growing.
 The soil should be moist at 4–6 inches depth.
 The surface of the soil should completely dry out between watering sessions.
 Check the soil moisture by digging with a shovel or with your fingers.

 You should do occasional, deep watering rather than frequent, shallow ones.
-Walk barefoot near a decorative peach tree one hour after watering.
+If you want to test the humidity of the soil in an unconventional yet effective way, walk barefoot near a decorative peach tree one hour after watering.
 If your feet get wet, you’re overwatering it.